eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V21.md

 - GNU C/C++ compiler 10.3 (The Docker image uses GCC 7.5)
 - [AArch64 Linux JDK](https://api.adoptopenjdk.net/v3/binary/latest/20/ga/linux/aarch64/jdk/openj9/normal/adoptopenjdk), which is used as the boot JDK.
-- [Freemarker V2.3.8](https://sourceforge.net/projects/freemarker/files/freemarker/2.3.8/freemarker-2.3.8.tar.gz/download) - Only when building with `--with-cmake=no`

 See [Setting up your build environment without Docker](#setting-up-your-build-environment-without-docker) in [Linux section](#linux) for other dependencies to be installed.